-Crown Prosecutors (Crowns) are barristers who appear in Court and perform other related functions, on behalf of the Director of Public Prosecutions (the Director).
+Crown Prosecutors are barristers who appear in court and perform other related functions, on behalf of the Director of Public Prosecutions (the Director).

 Most Crown Prosecutors appear in criminal jury trials in the District Court and Supreme Court.
 They also appear on behalf of the Director on conviction and sentence appeals in the Court of Criminal Appeal and the High Court of Australia.

 Crown Prosecutors are independent and perform a very specialised and demanding role.
-In a criminal trial the Crown Prosecutor represents the Community.
-Their role is to assist the Court and the jury to arrive at the truth and to do justice between the community and the accused.
+In a criminal trial the Crown Prosecutor represents the community.
+Their role is to assist the court and the jury to arrive at the truth and to do justice between the community and the accused.
 They are required to lay before a jury all the credible evidence considered relevant to what is alleged to be a crime.
 Their role excludes any notion of winning or losing.